Next tour date: Saturday 20th October, The Screen Machine, Gairloch High School, Gairloch IV21 2BP. Book tickets here.

-Shore: How We See The Sea will tour across Scotland until April 2019, visiting
+Shore: How We See The Sea is delivered by Invisible Dust through a network of project partners across Scotland and will tour across Scotland until April 2019, visiting:

 – Thursday 20 September 2018, Taigh Chearsabhagh Museum and Arts Centre, Lochmaddy, North Uist